dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 ## Goals {#goals}

-There are various security goals that can be achieved through hybridization.
-The following provides a summary of these goals, while also noting where security goals are in conflict, i.e., that achievement of one goal precludes another, such as backwards compatibility.
+There are various security and usability goals that can be achieved through hybridization.
+The following provides a summary of these goals, while also noting where goals are in conflict, i.e., that achievement of one goal precludes another, such as backwards compatibility.

 ### Hybrid Authentication